Adam-/runelite-plugins/README.md

 Maintaining bank space can be quite cumbersome, especially when you are not sure which items should be kept for future clue scrolls.
 With this plugin, throwing away items may be a bit less stressful, as this plugin aims to highlight all emote clue items.

+### 3.1.0 Patch notes
+Opening your bank to begin progression logging is no longer a requirement.
+Instead, the progression loggin will now start right after a player has logged in.
+A new disclaimer will inform the user that opening the bank will add its contents to the collection log.

 ### New in 3.0.0: STASHUnit integration